Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Preliminaries

-Contour integral (CI) methods provide a powerful framework for solving Generalized Eigenvalue Problems (GEPs) by targeting all eigenpairs within a specific spectral region of interest~\cite{sakurai2007cirr,polizzi2009density,sakurai2003projection}.
-The core principle is the use of a \textit{spectral projector}, constructed via complex contour integration, to isolate a desired invariant subspace.
-Given a closed contour $\Gamma_k$ in the complex plane, the spectral projector for the matrix pencil $(A, B)$ is defined as:
+CI eigensolvers are based on a spectral projector defined by complex contour integration.
+Given a closed contour $\Gamma_k$ in the complex plane, the spectral projector for the GEP $A\mathbf{v}=\lambda B\mathbf{v}$ is defined as:

+where $\mathrm{i}$ denotes the imaginary unit, and $k\in\{1,\dots,K\}$ indexes the contours in a partition of the target spectral range.

-The key property of this operator is that for any block of vectors $V$, the resulting vectors $P_k V$ lie within the invariant subspace spanned by the eigenvectors whose eigenvalues are inside $\Gamma_k$.
-The original large-scale GEP is then projected onto this subspace to yield a small, dense GEP that can be solved efficiently.
-The main computational cost of this method lies in numerically evaluating the integral, which requires solving many shifted linear systems of the form $(z_j B - A)Y_j = BV$ for various points $z_j$ on the contour.
-A key advantage is that these systems are entirely independent and can be solved in parallel, making CI methods highly scalable.
+For any block of vectors $V\in\mathbb{C}^{n\times m}$.
+Applying the projector in~\eqref{eq:projector} produces $P_kV\in\mathbb{C}^{n\times m}$, whose columns lie in the invariant subspace spanned by eigenvectors with eigenvalues inside the contour $\Gamma_k$.
+The original large-scale GEP is then projected onto this subspace to yield a small, dense GEP that can be solved efffciently.

+In numerical implementations, the contour integral in~\eqref{eq:projector} is evaluated by numerical quadrature, which reduces applying $P_k$ to $V$ to solving a set of shifted linear systems $(zB-A)Y=BV$ at quadrature nodes on $\Gamma_k$.
+More details can be referred to Appendix~\ref{app:cirr}.

 Practical implementations of this principle have led to two main families of algorithms: Moment-Based Methods like CIRR~\cite{sakurai2007cirr} and Subspace Iteration Methods like FEAST~\cite{polizzi2009density}.
-More details can be referred to Appendix~\ref{app:cirr}.

-\subsection{Motivation of DeepContour: Critical Bottle- neck of Contour Selection}
+\subsection{Motivation of Deepcontour: Critical Bottleneck of Contour Selection}